 The first three characters of “RTCXpression” are my initials.
 My name is RT Cunningham.
 The X stands for “expression”, which is what this website is all about.
 My self-expression, that is.

 This is the place where I publish information and opinions about a variety of subjects.
 Regardless of what subject I write about at any given time, I try to be as clear and concise as I possibly can.
-I don’t have a college degree in anything, so please don’t judge my lack of ability when it comes to getting my thoughts across.
-I’m just doing my best to express myself in writing.
+I don’t have a college degree in anything, although I do have a few college courses under my belt.

 I’m retired from regular employment and I live in the Philippines as an American citizen and expatriate, in an area of the world some people would call a writer’s paradise.
 I live in the suburbs of Olongapo City, on a hill at the end of a road.

 The Things I Write

 I try not to write about personal issues, but I will on occasion.
 I write about the Philippines, naturally, because it’s where I live.
-I usually write what comes to mind on any given day and my subjects fall in the categories I put in the navigation bar drop down menu for them.
+I usually write what comes to mind on any given day.